High Net Worth Tax Planning Strategies

 With new tax law changes taking effect in 2018 as part of the Tax Cuts and Jobs Act, it's a good time for high net worth taxpayers to revisit their plan to see how they might be impacted and what opportunities there are to generate tax savings.
 As you sit down with your accountant or tax professional, here are the most important topics to review.

 Investment Tax Planning

 Under the new tax bill, the capital gains rate didn't undergo any fundamental changes in structure.
-The long-term capital gains rates of 0 percent, 15 percent and 20 percent are still in effect, but the way these rates are applied has changed.
-The old law applied the 0 percent rate to the two lowest tax brackets, while the 15 percent rate fell on the middle four and the 20 percent rate was reserved for taxpayers in the highest tax bracket.
+The long-term capital gains rates of zero percent, 15 percent, and 20 percent are still in effect, but the way these rates are applied has changed.
+The old law applied the zero percent rate to the two lowest tax brackets, while the 15 percent rate fell on the middle four and the 20 percent rate was reserved for taxpayers in the highest tax bracket.
 The Tax Cuts and Jobs Act, however, aligns the rates with maximum taxable income levels.

 Estate and Gift Tax Planning

 Trump's tax plan instituted changes to the estate and gift taxes which directly affect high net worth individuals.
 The Act doubled the gift, estate, and generation-skipping transfer tax exemptions, raising them to $11.2 million per person, indexed for inflation.
 The annual exclusion limit for the gift tax rises to $15,000, while the tax rate for all three remains unchanged at 40 percent.

 For high net worth individuals who plan to make significant financial gifts to their heirs, the change is a positive, in that it can generate tax savings.
 To fully leverage the tax changes while they're in place, it's important to consider whether your current estate plan is structured to allow you to take advantage of the higher estate tax limit, while ensuring that you're not passing on more (or less) of your wealth to your spouse, children or grandchildren than you intend to during your lifetime.